-At Cumberland Healthcare, there are two licensed Speech Pathologists ready to discuss with you, how you can benefit from their therapy.
-They treat a variety of different disorders, Brittany Schultz and John Cochran, Sr. To schedule an appointment or for more information, please contact Cumberland Healthcare Rehabilitation Services at any of our following locations:
+At Cumberland Healthcare, our licensed Speech Pathologist, Brittany Schultz, is ready to discuss with you how you can benefit from therapy.
+To schedule an appointment or for more information, please contact Cumberland Healthcare Rehabilitation Services at any of our following locations:

 - Cumberland Healthcare Rehabilitation Services, 1110 Seventh Avenue, Cumberland, WI 54829, 715-822-7300